animotionjs/animotion/packages/docs/src/routes/docs/motion/+page.md

 ## Procedural Animations

-`@animotion/core` is great for animating [code](/docs/code), and [layouts](/docs/transitions) while `@animotion/motion` is used for animating values you otherwise can't animate with CSS like SVG and Canvas elements.
+Sometimes you need to animate values outside of CSS like SVG and Canvas values.
+Instead of reaching for a JavaScript library, you can use Motion by importing `@animotion/motion`:

 <Tween />

-Use the `tween` method to create a value that changes over time:
-- to animate the value use the `to` method
-- you can use the `await` keyword to wait for the animation to finish

 ```svelte
 <script>